noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

   - datapoints to alarm: number of data points within the evaluation periods that must be breaching to cause the alarm to go to the ALARM state
     - The breaching data points don't have to be consecutive;
     - just must all be within the last number of data points equal to the Evaluation Period.
+- creating alarms
+  - choose the metric to monitor
+  - choose the metric alarm state
+  - configure alarm
+    - period
+    - evaluation periods
+    - data points to alarm
+  - choose when to initiate and what actions to take

 #### Metric Alarm